Missing trader fraud: Acquisition fraud

 The simplest missing trader fraud is where a trader (Company A) imports some goods that are zero-rated in the country of origin; VAT on the goods should be paid in the country into which they have been imported.
-After importing, Company A sells the goods to another trader (Company B), charging the price of the goods plus VAT, but does not pay the VAT collected to the Government; Company A becomes a "missing trader".
+After importing, Company A sells the goods to another trader (Company B), charging the price of the goods plus VAT, but does not pay the VAT collected to the government; Company A becomes a "missing trader".
 The buyer, Company B, who has paid the VAT to Company A, can then reclaim the VAT paid from the tax authorities on its VAT return.
 Company B then sells the goods to Company C, which reclaims the VAT charged to it by Company B and declares the VAT it charges to its customer, Company D. Company D then sells the goods to the general public, reclaiming the VAT charged to it by Company C and declaring the VAT it charges.

 In this situation, the fraudsters have obtained the value of the VAT charged by Company A to Company B. This situation, where the goods are made available for consumers in the importer's home market, is often known as "acquisition fraud".

 The trader defaulting on its VAT liability (Company A in this example) is described as a "missing trader" or "defaulting trader", whereas the other traders in the transaction chain (Companies B, C and D) are "buffer traders".
 The role of the buffer traders is to distance the missing trader from the end consumer and make it harder for the taxation authorities to detect the fraud.

 Carousel fraud

 Carousel fraud is like acquisition fraud, except that the goods or services do not end up with an end consumer.
 Instead they are sold from one trader to another.
 Using the example in the previous section, say Company D (instead of selling the goods to the general public) sells the goods to Company E located in another member state of the European Union.
-Company D reclaims the VAT charged to it by Company C but because the sale is zero rated it declares no output tax.
+Company D reclaims the VAT charged to it by Company C, but because the sale is zero rated it declares no output tax.

 In this scenario, Company D is known as the "broker".
-The broker is able to claim back from the government all the VAT that should have been paid on the goods (as exports are zero-rated).
-However, because there is a "missing trader" further back in the chain of sales, part of this VAT would never have been paid in the first place.
+The broker is able to claim back from the government all the VAT that would normally have been paid on the goods, as exports are zero-rated.
+However, because there is a "missing trader" further back in the chain of sales, part of the VAT whose refund is claimed was never actually paid.

 The goods will now carousel through other traders in member states.
 The above process begins again, sometimes with different companies and sometimes with one or more of the companies being the same.
 The process can repeat many times, with the goods going round as if in a carousel.